 The warm days of summer certainly encourage us to relax with family and friends and that should be what summer is all about!
-While you and the kids transition to a less structure filled days, it can still be helpful have a summer schedule so everyone knows what to expect.
-Whether you are keeping track of summer camps or just wanting to add some learning time into the week, a kids summer schedule template can really help keep you get organized.
+While you and the kids transition to a less structure filled days, it can still be helpful have a daily schedule so everyone knows what to expect.
+Whether you are keeping track of summer camps or just wanting to add some learning time into the week, a free summer schedule template can really help keep you get organized.
 Plus, it is always fun to cross things off your to-do list!
-I hope you find this free printable kids summer schedule template useful and I have also included a list of a few things you may want to add to your child’s summer schedule.
+I hope you find this printable summer schedule for kids useful.
+I have also included a list of a few things you may want to add to your child’s summer schedule.

 Plan Your Summer Routine

-It might be tempting to let your kids sleep in really late and float through the day without a schedule for the summer.
-We usually allow this for a week tops and then we switch to a kids summer schedule.
+It might be tempting to let your kids sleep in really late and float through the day without a schedule for the summer days.
+We usually allow this for a week tops and then we switch to a daily routine and a kids summer schedule.
 This helps keep them from getting too much screen time or getting bored.
 I also feel like it is a great way to schedule in summer learning activities.

 My kids and I sit down together to plan our daily routines.
 Depending on the age of your children, 11 and under you may want to take the lead, 12 and over you may want to let them take the planning lead.
 It is a great way for them to learn to organize their time.
 You can print several of the kids summer schedule templates and fill them out each week or all at once in advance and make additions as things come up.

 You may want to schedule in things like summer camp, reading time, musical instrument practice, chores, nap time or quiet time, and bedtime routine.
-Believe it or not, your kids will appreciate the structure, but don’t forget to put in some down time for creative play and outdoor fun into the kid summer schedule template!
+Believe it or not, your kids will appreciate the structure.
+Don’t forget to put in some down time for creative play and outdoor fun into the kid summer schedule template!